CompuServe: 2006–present

 In 2006, MCI was sold to Verizon.
 As a result, the organization that had once been the networking business within CompuServe is now part of Verizon Business.

 In January 2007, CompuServe e-mailed members that Windows Vista was not supported, and suggested switching to the AOL-branded service.
 Like many older programs, however, CompuServe client software can operate with Windows Vista in compatibility mode.

 While dividing CompuServe into its two major businesses, CompuServe Information Services and CompuServe Network Services, WorldCom and AOL both desired to make use of the CompuServe name and trademarks.
 Consequently, a jointly owned holding company was formed for no other purpose than to possess title to various trademarks, patents and other intellectual property, and to license that intellectual property at no cost to both WorldCom (now Verizon) and AOL.

 CIS was then the value market-provider for several million customers, as part of the AOL Web Products Group.
 Recent U.S. versions of the CompuServe client software—essentially an enhanced Web browser—used the Gecko layout engine (developed for Mozilla) within a derivative of the AOL client and using the AOL dial-up network.
 The previous CompuServe service offering, re-branded as "CompuServe Classic", remained available in the US and also in other countries where CompuServe 2000 was not offered.

 CompuServe announced on April 15, 2009, that CompuServe Classic would "no longer operate as an Internet Service Provider" and would terminate on June 30, 2009.
 All CompuServe Classic services, including OurWorld Web pages, were taken offline as of that date.
 CompuServe Classic e-mail users would be able to continue using their CompuServe e-mail addresses via a new e-mail system.

 In 2015, when Verizon acquired AOL, all of CompuServe's original properties became parts of Verizon.
 CompuServe announced in November 2017 that the CompuServe Forums would be closed on December 15, 2017.
+Verizon then spun off AOL's parent Verizon Media (before 2019, Oath) as Yahoo! in 2021.
+AOL was then sold to Bending Spoons in late 2025.

 AOL used the CompuServe brand for CompuServe 2000 (a rebranded low-cost offering), which ended in 2011 (including Mac), and CompuServe Dialer (a low-cost dial-up ISP that became a Web portal).

 As of 2024, Compuserve.com serves a rebranded version of the Netscape Internet Service Web portal.